leifos-gmbh/ILIAS/components/ILIAS/MyStaff/PRIVACY.md

 ## General Information

-What data is shown in **Staff**, depends heavily on the position access configuration of **OrgUnit**.
+What data is shown in **Staff** depends heavily on the position access configuration of **OrgUnit**.

 The component provides a number of reporting views to give accounts